 Safety features: The Honda earned the most points for safety features, with one more enhancement than the Compass: "The CR-V went a step beyond with lane-centering steering, not just the sort of lane departure prevention that pinballs you off the markings," Mays explained.
 The CR-V was also the only contestant with a backseat that includes an additional middle Latch anchor for child-safety seats.

-Cargo area: "The cargo area has a low load floor but considerable height, so the CR-V has loads of luggage room versus a few cargo-challenged competitors," said Mays, reinforcing its minivan-like credentials.
+Cargo area: "The cargo area has a low load floor but considerable height, so the CR-V has loads of luggage room versus a few cargo-space-challenged competitors," said Mays, reinforcing its minivan-like credentials.
 Meier observed, "The low lift-over height makes the CR-V the easiest SUV to load in this group."

 What They Didn't

 Acceleration: Even with our test vehicle's optional engine, it garnered the fewest powertrain points from judges.
-"Acceleration lag is noticeable for an SUV with an upgraded engine, which doesn't feel like much of an upgrade when combined with the CVT's slow ramp-up to get the car moving to 10 mph or so," said Bruzek.
+"Acceleration lag is noticeable for an SUV with an upgraded engine, which doesn't feel like much of an upgrade when combined with the CVT's slow ramp-up to get the SUV moving to 10 mph or so," said Bruzek.
 "I didn't think it was too bad for highway passing, but that initial punch is disappointing because even the Rogue has more response from a stop with its CVT."

 Touchscreen and multimedia: "I love that Honda recognized the previous multimedia system needed a volume knob, but it's a bandage on a system that still needs a complete overhaul to address the complicated user interface and multiple steps it takes for simple tasks," said Bruzek.
 "It still needs to banish the touch-sensitive shortcut keys flanking the touchscreen and bring back a tuning knob," said Mays.